Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 **For a sighted person, it's hard to imagine how a screen reader user surfs the internet.
 For a web developer with accessibility in mind, it's crucial to have a basic knowledge about this topic.
 So be ready to get a concrete idea of the main strategies available to read a website using a screen reader!**

 Screen readers have a linear, one-dimensional scope on webpages (if you haven't done this yet, go back and read [Screen readers process contents in a linear way](/knowledge/desktop-screen-readers/linear-processing)).
-So when browsing a website for the first time, blind users first have to manually get a general idea of its layout.
-They usually achieve that by combing through the content from top to bottom, trying to identify meaningful blocks of information.
+So when browsing a website for the first time, blind users have to manually get a general idea of its layout and contents.
+They usually achieve that by combing through the page from top to bottom, trying to identify meaningful blocks of information.

-The more users have accustomed to a website, over time, they will work out quicker ways of navigating between blocks of information, or of using its interactive features.
+The more a user has accustomed to a website, over time, they will work out quicker ways of navigating between blocks of information, or of using its interactive features.

 ## Opening a website